 We’re Pando.

-We’re accomplishing the impossible through real-life projects with young people.
+We’re accomplishing the impossible by supporting real-life projects with young people.

-We’re building a brighter and better future for the 10 million people who call LA home.
+We’re building a more resilient and sustainable future for the 10 million people who call LA home.

 Our secret sauce.

 The most powerful force that we unleash is the imagination and determination of young people.
-We know how to motivate and organize them with our proven model and methodology.
+We know how to motivate and organize them with our proven model and methodology to imagine solutions, plan projects, and actually get stuff done for their communities.

 Our focus is their futures.

-We remind them that it’s their job to create their futures.
-We give them the inspiration and resources to make courageous things happen.
-People, knowledge, funding, and skills are all part of the Pando Days toolkit.
+We give young people the inspiration and enthusiasm needed to make courageous things happen.
+People, knowledge, funding, skills, and innovation are all part of our Pando toolkit.

-Our guide in our Southern California work is the sustainability plan adopted by LA County leaders, so the challenges address by Pando projects align with the highest strategic priorities of the region: jobs, resilience, shelter, water, climate, transportation, food, trash, biodiversity, and justice.
+We’re guided in our work by the sustainability and resiliency plan adopted by LA County leaders, so the challenges addressed by the real-world projects young people develop align with the highest strategic priorities of the region.

 Our most important thing is connections.